Aisosa11/TDI_Engineering/Week 4/README.md

-**DATA PIPELINES AND EXTRACTION FROM API USING PREFECT AND POSTGRESS**
+**DATA PIPELINES AND EXTRACTION FROM API USING PREFECT AND POSTGRES**

    In this project, after retrieving data using RapidAPI, data was saved into a dataframe, the data saved was cleaned and then saved in different file formats.
 This saved data was also linked into a database(postgress to be precise), this was done with